 Decluttering and maximising space

-New Year, new decade, new resolutions – January is the perfect time to make changes for the better, but will 2020 finally be the year you persevere?
-If like many of us, you’ve decided that this year will be the year to completely declutter your home and create an organised and laid back space to live in, we’ve put together a few tips that may just help you see it through.
+If like many of us, you’ve decided that now is is the perfect time to completely declutter your home and create an organised and laid back space to live in, we’ve put together a few tips that may just help you see it through.

 Why declutter your home?

 With a clear home comes a clear mind.
-Decluttering your home can have a really positive effect on your mental health and everyday life, so an organised, tidy home is the perfect way to start your new year in the right direction.
+Decluttering can have a really positive effect on your mental health and everyday life, so an organised, tidy home is especially important now we’re all spending so much more time in our homes.

-Once you’ve freed your surfaces from unopened Christmas presents and those trinkets you forgot even existed, you’ll be able to do exactly what you want when you want, without having to move everything out of the way.
-It’ll also help to reduce stress, because you won’t be surrounded by distracting piles of clutter, so you can sit down with a cup of tea and a book, sort the bills (eugh!), or cuddle up for a film night with no distractions.
+Once you’ve freed your surfaces from those trinkets you forgot even existed, you’ll be able to do exactly what you want when you want, without having to move everything out of the way.
+It’ll also help to reduce stress, because you won’t be surrounded by distracting piles of clutter, so you can sit down with a cup of tea and a book, or cuddle up for a film night with no distractions.